nf-core/kmermaid/docs/usage.md

 ### `--skip_compute`

-This allows to skip the sourmash or SKA compute process when there are:

-1. Won't actually use the compute result
+This allows to skip the sourmash or SKA compute process when you won't actually use the compute result.
+If skip_compute is true, skip compare must be specified as true as well.

 ### `--save_fastas`